brdv/prodtest-demo/README.md

     # 1) get all contexts
     kubectl config get-contexts

-    # 2) set docker-desktop context if not set allready *
+    # 2) set docker-desktop context if not set already *
     kubectl config set-context docker-desktop
     ```

-    \* you can see if docker-desktop is selecten in the output of command 1.
+    \* you can see if docker-desktop is selected in the output of command 1.

 TL;DR;